 SoundPly pricing is extremely competitive for real wood microperforated acoustic materials.
-Traditionally sized panels and planks start at $25 / sq. ft. for the LRM-25 in painted, Maple, Cherry, and Oak.
 Custom sizes, increased fabrication labor, veneer matching, and quantity will affect the price.

 If you’re looking for a bid quote, please contact us and we’ll connect you to the correct person to provide pricing for your specific project.
 Instead of being a standard square foot price, think of SoundPly as a product family with a large range of individual products that are slightly different from each other.
 Pricing will be based on the customized options that have been specified.

 Very easy – one of the most unique advantages of SoundPly acoustic products is their ease of installation.
 Unlike the majority of other acoustic products, SoundPly’s range of acoustic products do not require additional sound absorbing insulation, sealed cavity / plenum spaces, or elaborate installation systems to reach their stated acoustic performance.
 These lack of requirements allow much greater flexibility in selecting the most appropriate and efficient installation methods.

 Due to the exceptional light weight, strength, and warp / sag resistance of SoundPly products, compared to similar acoustic products, significantly less mounting and stabilizing hardware is required.
 Each hardware component has been engineered to fully leverage SoundPly’s structural advantages, resulting in some of the industry’s most concise and logical installation procedures.